DmxLarchey/Hilbert-Basis-Theorem/README.md

 but doing so, `roqc` would then complain with warnings, so I decided to format the code for `Rocq` only.

 Before reviewing the code, you should install `Rocq-9.0.0`.
-We suggest using the opam tool for this task and detail this procedure below, as a last resort in case you do not have other means to install Rocq.
+I suggest using the opam tool for this task and detail this procedure below, as a last resort in case you do not have other means to install Rocq.

 You can visit (https://github.com/rocq-prover/opam) for information about `Rocq` & `opam`.
-We suggest registering the `released` repo, the recommended default.
+I suggest registering the `released` repo, the recommended default.

 The following tested sequence of commands will create a new opam